 For more information on the education sector in Cambodia, click here

 Public Finance Management

 The Public Finance Management Reform Programme is one of the priorities of the Royal Government of Cambodia’s (RGC) “Rectangular Strategy” for growth, employment, equity and efficiency in Cambodia.
 The programme aims to transform the public financial management system of the RGC toward international standards by 2025.
-The Reform's main objective is to ensure that public spending is in line with available resources, thus promoting macroeconomic stability.
 Strengthening Cambodia’s public financial management is an essential component in building confidence among donors to channel more aid through government systems in a coordinated manner.